Table of contents

 There are two main rules for choosing a resume font color:

-- Black is always a fine option.
+- Black is always highly recommended.
 Employers will never complain when you use black font.
 It’s the go-to color for millions of job seekers.

-- If you want to use something other than black, make sure it is easy-to-read and consistently applied.
-For example, a dark turquoise would work, but baby blue would not.
+- Be careful with non-black fonts.
+If you want to use something other than black, make sure it is easy to read and consistently applied.
+For example, a dark turquoise might work, but baby blue would not.
 The latter is too light and hard to read.
 Also, if you make one header a dark turquoise blue, then all headers should be turquoise.
+Consistent formatting makes your resume look professional.

-Underlining should be used sparingly, if at all.
-Underlined text is hard to read and makes the page feel cluttered.
+- Underlining should be used sparingly, if at all.
+Underlined text is hard to read, can get confused for hyperlinks, and makes the page feel cluttered.

 Mixing fonts